D3mianGianoz/MailClientServer/README.md

 # MailClientServer
-Simple e-mail client server written in Java
+Simple e-mail "like" client-server application written in Java